Vyral/shawn-lepp-recruiting/_drafts/3-simple-strategies-you-can-use-to-get-more-leads-in-the-next-24-hours.md

 {% include youtube.html %}

-If you want to earn more leads, follow these three simple tips.
+<center>If you want to earn more leads, follow these three simple tips.</center>

 Almost everyone I know could use a few more leads right now.
 So if you’re looking to generate more leads yourself, there are a number of simple ways you can do so within the next 24 hours.